Wednesday 16 November 2016

 Brown Noddys

 Fairy Terns flew around in pairs, their syncronised flight part of their mating ritual as they weaved in and out of the trees and White tailed Tropicbirds flew higher overhead in the clear blue sky but it was the waders that fascinated me.
 There is no area of standing freshwater on the island so many of the waders rather than inhabit the beach seemed to prefer the wide grass strip in front of the chalets, keeping sensibly to the shade under the scattered trees.
-Turnstones were the most prolific, busily fussing along but I also found Curlew Sandpipers, Sanderling, Lesser and Greater Sandplovers, Whimbrels, a Common Greenshank, a Common and a Wood Sandpiper, all happily feeding in the grass and dead leaves.
+Turnstones were the most prolific, busily fussing along as they always do but I also found Curlew Sandpipers, Sanderling, Lesser and Greater Sandplovers, Whimbrels, a Common Greenshank, a Common and a Wood Sandpiper, all happily feeding in the grass and dead leaves.
 Even stranger were the Moorhens, behaving more like birds of open fields than traditionally aquatic inhabitants.
 Like all the birds in The Seychelles the waders seemed to know they had nothing to fear from us so you could approach them very closely apart from the ever alert Whimbrels and it was unique for me to be able to walk within a few feet of a sleepy Greenshank, normally such a wary bird

 Common Greenshank